The Minimum Regularized Covariance Determinant estimator: Real data examples

 The octane data set described in \citet{esbensen1996multivariate} consists of near-infrared absorbance spectra with $p=226$ wavelengths collected on $n=39$ gasoline samples.
 It is known that the samples 25, 26, 36, 37, 38 and 39 are outliers which contain added ethanol \citep{Hubert:ROBPCA}.
 Of course, in most applications the number of outliers is not known in advance hence it is not obvious to set the subset size $h$.
 The choice of $h$ matters because increasing $h$ improves the efficiency at uncontaminated data but hurts the robustness to outliers.
 Our recommended default choice is $h=\lceil 0.75 n \rceil$, safeguarding the MRCD covariance estimate against up to $25\%$ of outliers.

-Alternatively, one could employ a data-driven approach to select $h$.
-It consists of computing the MRCD for a range of $h$ values, and looking for an important change in the objective function or the estimates at some value of $h$.
+Alternatively, one could employ a data-driven approach to select $h$. {This idea is similar to the forward search of \citet{ForwardSearch}.} It consists of computing the MRCD for a range of $h$ values, and looking for an important change in the objective function or the estimates at some value of $h$.
 This is not too hard, since we only need to obtain the initial estimates $\Sb^i$ once.
-Figure \ref{fig:octaneh} plots the MRCD objective function (\ref{subset2star1}) for each value of $h$, while Figure \ref{fig:octanedisth} shows the Frobenius distance between the values of the MRCD scatter estimates of the standardized data (\emph{i.e.}, $\rho \ \mathbf{I} + (1-\rho)\mathbf{S}^*(H_{MRCD})$, as defined in (\ref{MRCDestimates})) obtained for $h-1$ and $h$.
+Figure \ref{fig:octaneh} plots the MRCD objective function (\ref{subset2star1}) for each value of $h$, while Figure \ref{fig:octanedisth} shows the Frobenius distance between the MRCD scatter matrices of the standardized data (\emph{i.e.}, $\rho \ \mathbf{I} + (1-\rho)\mathbf{S}_{\Wb}(H_{MRCD}) )$, as defined in (\ref{MRCDestimates})) obtained for $h-1$ and $h$.
 Both figures clearly indicate that there is an important change at $h=34$, so we choose $h=33\;$.
 The total computation time to produce these plots was only 12 seconds on an Intel(R) Core(TM) i7-5600U CPU with 2.60 GHz.

 We then calculate the MRCD estimator with $h=33$, yielding $\rho=0.1149$.
-The condition number of the scatter matrix equals $720$.
 Figure \ref{octanedist} shows the corresponding robust distances

 where $\mathbf{m}_{MRCD}$ and $\mathbf{K}_{MRCD}$ are the MRCD location and scatter estimates of (\ref{MRCDestimates}).
 The flagged outliers (red triangles) stand out, showing the MRCD has correctly identified the 6 samples with added ethanol.